tomaspavlin/memorizer/README.md

 # Usage
 ## Chrome extension
-This extension will **inject** it's icons into *slovnik.cz*.
+This extension will **inject** it's icons into *slovnik.cz* and *dictionary.com*.
 If you click these icons, the word pair will be added into your wordlist.

 You can click the extension **icon in the top of the chrome** and you well be able to add your own pair into wordlist.